| Internet-Draft | Mission Harness | August 2026 |

 action suppressed) (Section 14).¶

-occurred_at:The object is closed to uncoordinated extension: a companion profile MAY add members with coordinated short names, any other extension MUST use a collision-resistant name, and a consumer MUST ignore members it does not understand.¶
+occurred_at:The object is closed to uncoordinated extension: a companion profile MAY add members with coordinated short names.
+Any other extension MUST use a collision-resistant name.
+A consumer MUST ignore members it does not understand.¶

 Example:¶